CellarPro 1800H-ECX Houdini Cooling Unit #25544

 - Exhaust from the rear or the top side (the top exhaust offers 2 orientations)

 - Air deflector optional

-- Variable-speed fans with independent controls - choose between performance vs noise
+- Energy-efficient variable-speed EC fans with independent controls - choose between performance vs noise

 - Oversized stainless-steel drain pan with 100W heating element